vac19/advertisment/README.md

 ## Known issues

 - **After add/edit advertisment no advertisment/changes appear on frontend**\
-  It is require to clear catch each time when advertisment added or edited.
+  It is require to clear catch each time when advertisment added or edited ~ Locally.

 ## Developer informations